-This egg-y, crepe-like puffed-up pancake-like dessert from Culinary Producer Grant Melton is served straight out of the cast iron skillet it's baked in.
+This egg-y, crepe-like puffed-up pancake-like dessert from former Culinary Producer Grant Melton is served straight out of the cast iron skillet it's baked in.

 This recipe is part of our 60-Minute Thanksgiving.
 Here's the full menu:

 Get ahead: Make the batter and sautéed pears ahead of time and assemble them in the hot cast-iron skillet just before baking.
 Bring both ingredients to room temperature before using.

 Preheat oven to 425˚F. Place a 10-inch cast-iron skillet in the oven as it heats.

 Once the oven and skillet are hot, melt 1 tablespoon butter over high heat in a small nonstick pan.
 Add pears and sprinkle with 1 tablespoon sugar, tossing to coat.
 Let cook while you prepare the batter.